Fish bowls can hold a lot more than fish!

 Fish bowl pets don't have to necessarily be fish.
-If you don't have a lot of room for a big slobbery dog or a huge cage for a family of hamsters, there are plenty of pets that will happily live out their lives in a small aquarium.
+If you don't have a lot of room for a big dog or a huge cage for a family of hamsters, there are plenty of pets that will happily live out their lives in a small aquarium.
 These little pets are ones that you could find at a pet store, and they don't need the larger tanks that many larger animals require.

-Here are some pets that can live in a 5- or 10-gallon aquarium.
+Here are some critters that can live in a 5- or 10-gallon aquarium environment.

 Also known as Siamese fighting fish, these can live in a five-gallon tank.
 Bettas come in a variety of colors and are very interesting to watch.

 Males need to be housed alone because of their territorial nature, but females, when introduced properly, can live together in a bigger sorority tank.

 Fun Fact: When happy, they build bubble nests.

 These underwater creatures do best when housed alone and need at least 10 gallons of water in their tank.